 Auctioning items for Princess Margaret Hospital

 The funds donated are a result of an initiative introduced in 2009.
 Under the Aviation Transport Security Regulations 2005, passengers cannot take prohibited items (such as scissors, knives, fishing equipment etc) through Security Screening Areas.
-Items surrendered at Terminal 1 and Terminal 3 are sent to a public auction house and the funds raised are matched – dollar for dollar – by Perth Airport.
-Following consultation with PMH staff to determine the items they most required, all funds are then used to purchase items through the PMH Foundation.
+Items surrendered in Terminals 1, 2 and 3 are sent to a public auction house and the funds raised are matched by Perth Airport.
+Following consultation with PMH staff to determine the items they most required, funds are then used to purchase items through the PMH Foundation.

 The Channel 7 Telethon Trust is a registered charitable trust dedicated to raising funds to improve the lives of children and young people throughout Western Australia.
 Its philosophy is to financially support the medical and social welfare of children and young people, and to fund research into children’s diseases.